 - Understand your course modules, duration, and career relevance

-- Prepare to explain your funding sources clearly
+- Prepare to explain your funding sources clearly with documentation

-- Know your immigration and travel history
+- Know your immigration and travel history including past refusals

 - Have clear career plans for after your studies